Erika’s Picks for Best Bank Accounts for Freelancers

 If you rely on cash payments, Novo won’t be a good option for you.
 While you can use your Novo debit card to withdraw cash from any ATM for a fee, you won’t be able to deposit cash into your Novo account.

-When Should Freelancers Consider a Business Bank Account?
+Do Freelancers Need a Business Bank Account?

 You might not need a separate business bank account when you’re just starting as a freelancer.
 But at some point, you might begin earning enough that it makes sense to have an account separate from your personal account.